xinzhg/datapath/doc/tutorial/pages/gt-tutorial.md

 as parameters. `GetNextResult` should return true if the output tuple is valid, and false if there are no more output tuples.

-Here is pseudo-code for the execution plan for this output method:
+Here is pseudo-code for how the system will interact with the transform with this output method:

 ~~~~~~~~~~~~~~~~~~~{.cc}
 for each tuple {